CHELTENHAM IN THE GREAT WAR by Neela Mann

 The familiar image of Cheltenham, a large and prosperous former spa town, world-famous on account of its Georgian and Regency architecture, its festivals and educational establishments, masks an earlier history.
 Although numerous descriptions of the town have been published, most say little about the centuries before the 1740s, when it began to develop into a fashionable resort.
 This is the fullest account ever attempted to chronicle those centuries, from the late Saxon period until the 18th century.
 In this period Cheltenham developed into a successful small town, ranged along a single main street, with a market and trades serving not only its own needs but also those of the surrounding countryside.
 This new study draws on a range of documentary sources preserved in local and national archives, many of them never examined in detail before.
 It therefore helps to explain the foundations upon which present-day Cheltenham was constructed.

-Please contact Sue Brown if you would like to obtain a copy.
+Please contact us if you would like to obtain a copy.